javidanagha/SOC-Automation-Lab/README.md

 ## Overview

-An attacker sends a request against a damn vulnerable web app (DVWA).
+An attacker sends a request against a deliberately vulnerable web app (DVWA).
 The request is inspected and blocked by a WAF, logged and matched against custom detection rules by a SIEM, enriched with threat intelligence, and turned into a tracked incident — all automatically, with no manual step in between.

 ```
 Attacker